livegnik/2way-poc-design/01-protocol/07-sync-and-consistency.md

 - The [signature](04-cryptography.md) is valid.
 - The domain is known and permitted for the peer (see [01-identifiers-and-namespaces.md](01-identifiers-and-namespaces.md)).
 - All objects are [schema-valid](../02-architecture/managers/05-schema-manager.md).
-- The author is permitted to create the objects.
+- The author is permitted to create the objects (see [06-access-control-model.md](06-access-control-model.md)).
 - Ownership invariants are preserved (see [02-object-model.md](02-object-model.md)).
 - The global sequence advances sync state correctly.